 For details on licensing and support please see there.

-This software is published under a "Modified BSD" License", an open source license.
+This software is published under a 3-clause BSD License", an open source license.